Traffic Modeling with SUMO: a Tutorial: Creating a Synthetic Traffic Scenario

 \subsection{Running the simulation (step~\lgText{\fiveCircled})}

-SUMO provide two ways of executing simulations: from the command line (using the \verb+sumo+ command) and from the user interface (using the \verb+sumo-gui+ command).
-Both command requires several parameters such as the network, the routes, the time horizon over which the simulation must be carried out; another possibility is to provide only one configuration file containing all the parameters required to run a simulation for a specific model, together with the path to the necessary files (network and routes).
+SUMO provides two ways of executing simulations: from the command line (using the \verb+sumo+ command) and from the graphical interface (using the \verb+sumo-gui+ command).
+Both commands use the same set of parameters, including the road network, routes, and the time horizon over which the simulation is conducted.
+Alternatively, a unique configuration file can be provided as parameter (using the parameter\texttt{-c}), containing all the required parameters and files for running a simulation.
+Following, we show an example of a configuration file:

-The simulator can be launched using the following command (assuming that the previous configuration file is named test.sumocfg):
+SUMO can be launched using the following command (assuming that the previous configuration file is named test.sumocfg):

 Optionally, SUMO provides a graphical interface, available using the \verb+sumo-gui+ command (instead of \verb|sumo|).
-The interface allows for easily monitor traffic flow during the simulation.
-The interface is customizable so that the user can change the colors and shapes of vehicles and streets.
-The user interface also allows to:

-\begin{itemize} \item watch the simulation, set the delay time to 100, otherwise it runs too fast, \item easily find and view jammed edges, \item set a constant size for the vehicles, and assign them with colors according to various criteria (such as mean speed or waiting time). \end{itemize}
+The interface provides a graphical way to monitoring traffic during the simulation.
+Figure~\ref{fig:sumo_ui} shows the SUMO graphical user interface.